-- Explore the different ways in which we are educated - Explain the importance of being educated. - Examine consequences of not being educated - Classify types of schools in their community/country - Compare how people were educated in the past with how

-- Identify the relationship between job roles and education - Use drawings to depict school symbols - Construct 3D models of a school - Describe how people were educated from accounts in Biblical and other sacred texts - Interpret the meaning of objects, shapes and colours used on school crest - Assess the importance of signs/symbols around the - school/community - Use model clocks to tell time - Use schedules to calculate the length of time between school Activities - Use a variety of strategies to build vocabulary
+• Identify ways in which the Supreme Being or Creator provides for our basic needs Describe ways in which family members depend on living things to satisfy their basic needs.
+Explore the roles of providers of basic needs Satis fying our needs Satis FQ 1 fying our needs Define the term education Explore the different ways in which we are educated Explain the importance of being educated.
+Examine consequences of not being educated Classify types of schools in their community/country Compare how people were educated in the past with how they are educated now Identify the relationship between job roles and education Use drawings to depict school symbols Construct 3D models of a school Describe how people were educated from accounts in Biblical and other sacred texts Interpret the meaning of objects, shapes and colours used on school crest Assess the importance of signs/symbols around the school/community Use model clocks to tell time Use schedules to calculate the length of time between school Activities Use a variety of strategies to build Formulate definition Express ideas Write in journals Build word bank View for information Write simple sentences Read a story Follow instructions Discuss ideas Categorize schools Read time Create schedules Calculate length of time Locate information Compare ideas Discuss ideas Use a dictionary Listen for information Identify jobs and Skills Unscramble words Express ideas Research information vocabulary

-- Explain what is meant by recreation - Explain the need for rest and recreation. - List types of recreation - Compare past and present recreational activities - Give opinions about new recreational activities which may emerge in the future - Describe recreational activities done in other countries - Practise personal responsibility when engaging in recreational activities in groups - Critique pictures / art pieces on leisure time activities - Explain how the Bible and other sacred texts provide information to help us enjoy a happy and healthy life.
+- Explain what is meant by recreation - Explain the need for rest and recreation. - List types of recreation - Compare past and present recreational activities - Give opinions about new recreational activities which may emerge in the future - Describe recreational activities done in other countries - Practise personal responsibility when engaging in recreational activities in groups - • - Critique pictures / art pieces on leisure time activities - Explain how the Bible and other sacred texts provide information to help us enjoy a happy and healthy life. - Identify similarities/ differences in how religious groups engage in recreational activities - Explain how music is used as a means of recreation and relaxation. - Explore how Jamaican folklore songs and music have been used for recreation over the years - Explain how sports can be a recreational activity and an income earner. - Describe the contribution of national sportsmen and women to nation building. - Link basic shapes with different parts of the body that are used when making movement patterns - Categorize recreational activities in order of most to least popular - Use graphic organizers to classify ideas and information. - Classify, represent and interpret data using tallies - Use SJE to communicate information on recreational activities - Create simple stories about recreational activities

-View for information